ovh/docs/pages/cloud/vps/cpanel_snapshot/guide.en-gb.md

 Decide on which of the 3 options above you would wish to proceed with and follow the section of the guide that corresponds to your choice.
 You only have to do one of the three options.

-Please chose carefully as they each have their pros and cons.
+Please choose carefully as they each have their pros and cons.

 ### Disable QEMU Guest Agent